What Injuries Qualify for Workers' Comp in Ohio?

 Medical treatment costs for the injury or illness

-Temporary Total Disability (TTD) – wages when you are unable to work temporarily
+Temporary Total Disability (TTD) – partial pay when you are unable to work temporarily

-Permanent Partial Disability (PPD) – payments for long-term but partial disability
+Permanent Partial Disability (PPD) – payments for long-term partial disability

 Permanent Total Disability (PTD) – benefits if you cannot ever return to work

-Scheduled Loss – compensation for the permanent loss of body parts or senses
+Scheduled Loss – compensation for dismemberment or permanent loss of body parts or senses

 Wage Loss Benefits – if you earn less after returning to work

-Survivor Benefits – for families of workers killed in a workplace accident
+Survivor or Death Benefits – for families of workers killed in a workplace accident

 Proof Needed for a Workers’ Comp Claim